-- Just like all the man-made things, Firefox may sometimes fail to open webpages.
-SEC ERROR OCSP FUTURE RESPONSE is one of the most common error codes affecting the browser.
-In this guide, we'll show you how to fix it.
+- SEC ERROR OCSP FUTURE RESPONSE is one of the most common error codes affecting the browser and in this guide, we will show you how to fix it.

 - Interested in more tips and tricks on how to improve your Windows 10 browsing experience?
-Check out our hub dedicated to browsers for more guides.
+Check out our Browsers Hub for more guides.

 Some Firefox users have posted on the Mozilla forum about a SEC ERROR OCSP FUTURE RESPONSE error.
-That error can occur when users open webpages in Firefox.
+This error can occur when users open webpages in Firefox.

 The error message states: